mibijoy007/mibijoy007/README.md

 - 👋 Hi, I’m @mibijoy007
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning new things everyday and trying to share\
+- 🌱 Learning new things everyday and trying to share\
 - 📫 How to reach me ...

 https://www.linkedin.com/in/mibijoy/